-Cisco® Advanced Malware Protection (AMP) for Endpoints integrates prevention, detection, and response capabilities in a single solution, leveraging the power of cloud-based analytics.
-AMP for Endpoints will protect your Windows, Mac, Linux, Android, and iOS devices through a public or private cloud deployment.
+Cisco® Secure Endpoint integrates prevention, detection, threat hunting, and response capabilities in a unified solution leveraging the power of cloud-based analytics.
+Secure Endpoint will protect your Windows, Mac, Linux, Android, and iOS devices through a public or private cloud deployment.

 In the rapidly evolving world of malware, threats are becoming harder and harder to detect.
 The most advanced 1% of these threats, those that will eventually enter and wreak havoc in your network, could potentially go undetected.
-However, AMP for Endpoints provides comprehensive protection against that 1%.
-This security software prevents breaches, blocks malware at the point of entry, and continuously monitors and analyzes file and process activity to rapidly detect, contain, and remediate threats that can evade front-line defenses.
+However, Secure Endpoint provides comprehensive protection against that 1%.
+Secure Endpoint prevents breaches, blocks malware at the point of entry, and continuously monitors and analyzes file and process activity to rapidly detect, contain, and remediate threats that can evade front-line defenses.

 Stopping threats at the earliest point in time ensures minimal damage to endpoints and less downtime after a breach.
-AMP for Endpoints employs a robust set of preventative technologies to stop malware, in real time, protecting endpoints against today’s most common attacks as well as emerging cyberthreats.
+Secure Endpoint employs a robust set of preventative technologies to stop malware, in real-time, protecting endpoints against today’s most common attacks as well as emerging cyberthreats.

-File reputation: AMP for Endpoints contains a comprehensive database of every file that has ever been seen and a corresponding good or bad disposition.
+File reputation: Secure Endpoint contains a comprehensive database of every file that has ever been seen and a corresponding good or bad disposition.
 As a result, known malware is quickly and easily quarantined at the point of entry without any processor-intensive scanning.

-Antivirus: AMP for Endpoints includes constantly updated, definition-based antivirus engines for both Windows and Mac or Linux endpoints.
-All endpoints benefit from custom signature-based detection, allowing administrators to deliver robust control capabilities and enforce blacklists.
+Antivirus: Secure Endpoint includes constantly updated, definition-based antivirus engines for both Windows and Mac or Linux endpoints.
+All endpoints benefit from custom signature-based detection, allowing administrators to deliver robust control capabilities and enforce blocklists.
 The antivirus signature database resides locally on each endpoint, meaning it does not rely on cloud connectivity to operate.
 This ensures that your endpoints are protected both on- and offline.

 Polymorphic malware detection: Malware actors will often write different variations of the same malware to avoid common detection techniques.
-AMP for Endpoints can detect these variant, or polymorphic, malwares through loose fingerprinting.
+Secure Endpoint can detect these variants, or polymorphic malware through loose fingerprinting.
 Loose fingerprinting will look for similarities between the suspicious file’s content and the content of known malware families, and convict if there is a substantial match.

-Machine learning analysis: AMP for Endpoints is trained by algorithms to “learn” to identify malicious files and activity based on the attributes of known malware.
-Machine learning capabilities in AMP for Endpoints are fed by the comprehensive data set of Cisco Talos™ to ensure a better, more accurate model.
-Together, the machine learning in AMP for Endpoints can help detect never-before-seen malware at the point of entry.
+Machine learning analysis: Secure Endpoint is trained by algorithms to “learn” to identify malicious files and activity based on the attributes of known malware.
+Machine learning capabilities in Secure Endpoint are fed by the comprehensive data set of Cisco Talos™ to ensure a better, more accurate model.
+Together, the machine learning in Secure Endpoint can help detect never-before-seen malware at the point of entry.

 Exploit prevention: Memory attacks can penetrate endpoints, and malware evades security defenses by exploiting vulnerabilities in applications and operating system processes.
 The exploit prevention feature will defend endpoints from exploit-based, memory injection attacks.